 Some say you should refrain from borrowing as much as you qualify for because it is wiser not to stretch your financial boundaries.
 The other school of thought says you should stretch to buy as much home as you can afford, because with regular pay raises and increased earning potential, the big payment today will seem like less of a payment tomorrow.
 It is, however, important to stay within your comfort zone.
 Purchasing a house involves many up-front and ongoing costs, and the stress of worrying about those costs often outweighs the satisfaction that may come from owning a slightly nicer home.

 To determine how much home you can afford, talk to a lender or go online and use a home affordability calculator.
 Good calculators will give you a range of what you may qualify for.
 Then call a lender.
 While some may say that the "28/36" rule applies, in today's home mortgage market, lenders are making loans customized to a particular person's situation.

 The "28/36" rule means that your monthly housing costs can't exceed 28 percent of your income and your total debt load can't exceed 36 percent of your total monthly income.
 Depending on your assets, credit history, job potential, and other factors, lenders can push the ratios up to 40-60% or higher.
 While we're not advocating you purchase a home utilizing the higher ratios, it’s important for you to know your options.

-Maintenance, improvements, taxes, and insurance are all costs that are added to a monthly house payment.
+Maintenance, improvements, taxes, and insurance are all costs added to a monthly house payment.
 If you buy a condominium or townhouse, a monthly homeowner's association or maintenance fee will be required.
 If these additional costs are a concern, you can make choices to lower or avoid these fees.
-Be sure to make your Realtor® and your lender aware of your desire to limit these costs.
+Be sure to make your REALTOR® and lender aware of your desire to limit these costs.

 If you are still unsure if you should buy a home after making these considerations, you may want to consult with an accountant or financial planner to help you assess how a home purchase fits into your overall financial goals.